 I do not do litigation anymore.
 It is hard, I should say very hard, to satisfy anyone’s interest in court that is involved in a homeowner association dispute is some kind.
 You really do not get the “voice” you so pine for and often you do not even get to tell the “whole” story.
 Needs other than dollars are rarely met in court.

-Mediation is a very experience.
-That's the beauty of it.
+Mediation is a very empowering experience.
+That’s the beauty of it.
 That is the glory of it.
 You become part of the solution rather than remaining part of the problem.